benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 **Sample Credit Card Payment Flow without Stored Payment**

 Listed below is a sample credit card payment flow.
-In this flow, the consumer is a Nike registered member who has added products and services to the [Checkout](/doc/commerce/checkout/use_checkout.html), provided a shipping address, and has the intention to purchase.
+In this flow, the consumer is a Nike registered member who has added products and services to the [Checkout](/doc/commerce/checkout/use-checkout.html), provided a shipping address, and has the intention to purchase.

 1. Your experience calls [Payment Options](#payment-options) to get a list of valid payment methods for the consumer.

 2. The consumer selects to pay by a non-stored credit card from the list of payment options in your app.

-3. Your experience calls [Credit Card Submit](#credit-card-submit) to capture the consumer's credit card information in a PCI-compliant UI.
+3. Your experience calls [Credit Card Payment](#credit-card-payment) to capture the consumer's credit card information in a PCI-compliant UI.
 Since the consumer is a registered member, your experience may ask to store her credit card for future use.

 4. If the registered member has chosen to store the credit card for reuse, your experience calls [Stored Payment](#storing-payment) to validate, securely store, and display masked credit card information.

 5. Your experience passes the Checkout and credit card information to [Payment Preview](#payment-preview) in order to allocate the order total across the selected payment methods and generate the Payment Preview ID.

-6. Your experience calls [Checkout Preview](/doc/commerce/checkout/api_checkout.html#request-checkout-preview) to validate Checkout and calculate item pricing, shipping and taxes.
+6. Your experience calls [Checkout Preview](/doc/commerce/checkout/use-checkout.html#step-1-request-checkout-preview) to validate Checkout and calculate item pricing, shipping and taxes.

-7. Your experience calls [Checkout Submit](/doc/commerce/checkout/api_checkout.html#request-checkout-submit) with the Payment Preview ID to validate payment for a final time, authorizes the credit card by calling [Payment Approval](#payment-approval), and submits the Checkout for fulfillment.
+7. Your experience calls [Checkout Submit](/doc/commerce/checkout/use-checkout.html#step-1-request-checkout-submit) with the Payment Preview ID to validate payment for a final time, authorizes the credit card by calling [Payment Approval](#payment-approval), and submits the Checkout for fulfillment.

-8. Your experience calls [Payment Approval Summary](#get-payment-approval-summary) to display the payment details to the consumer for order confirmation.
+8. Your experience calls [Payment Approval Summary](#step-5-get-payment-approval-summary-optional) to display the payment details to the consumer for order confirmation.

 **Sample Credit Card Payment Flow with Stored Payment**